TASI Lectures on Inflation: Quantum Mechanics of the Harmonic Oscillator

 \subsection{Non-Uniqueness of the Mode Functions}

-So far the solution $v(t)$ is arbitrary, except for the normalization $\langle v,v \rangle =1$.
-A change in $v(t)$ would be accompanied by a change in $\hat{a} = \langle v, \hat{x}\rangle$ that keeps the solution $x(t)$ unchanged.
+We haven't yet determined unique mode functions and hence we haven't fixed the vacuum state.
+Any change in $v(t)$ that keeps the solution $x(t)$ unchanged will lead to a change in the creating operator $\hat{a} = \langle v, \hat{x}\rangle$ and hence a change in the definition of the vacuum.
 For the simple harmonic oscillator with time-dependent frequency $\omega(t)$ (and for quantum fields in curved spacetime) there is in fact {\it no} unique choice for the mode function $v(t)$.
 Hence, there is {\it no} unique decomposition of $\hat{x}$ into annihilation and creation operators and {\it no} unique notion of the vacuum.
 Different choices for the solution $v(t)$ give different vacuum solutions.
 This problem and its standard (but not uncontested) resolution in the case of inflation will be discussed in more detail below.

 6pt In the present case we can make progress by considering the special case of a constant-frequency harmonic oscillator\footnote{It will turn out that this is the relevant case for inflation at very early times when all modes are deep inside the horizon.} $\omega(t) =\omega$.
-In that case a special choice of $v(t)$ is selected if we require that the vacuum state $|0\rangle$ be the ground state of the Hamiltonian.
-Let's see how this comes about.
-For general $v$ we have
+In that case a preferred choice of $v(t)$ is the one that makes the vacuum state $|0\rangle$ the ground state of the Hamiltonian.
+First, we evaluate the Hamiltonian for a general mode function $v(t)$,

-Using $\hat{a} |0\rangle =0$ and $[\hat{a},\hat{a}^\dagger]=1$ we hence find the following action of the Hamiltonian operator on the vacuum state
+Using $\hat{a} |0\rangle =0$ and $[\hat{a},\hat{a}^\dagger]=1$, we hence find the following action of the Hamiltonian operator on the vacuum state

 The requirement that $|0\rangle$ be an eigenstate of $\hat{H}$ means that the first term must vanish which implies the condition